-26. If you cancel within the cooling off period as required above, the University will refund any tuition fees paid.
+32. If you cancel within the cooling off period as required above, the University will refund any tuition fees paid for that coming year.
 If you are an international student and have been required to pay a tuition fee deposit, the deposit will be refunded as detailed below.
-After the "cooling off" period has expired, if you wish to withdraw your registration and cancel this contract, you may do so but you must contact your School in the first instance.
-Any ongoing commitment to continue payment or right to refund is explained at http://www.leeds.ac.uk/studentservicescentre/financial_admin/leavers.htm.
+After the cooling off period has expired, if you wish to withdraw your registration and cancel this contract, you may do so but you must contact your School in the first instance.
+Any ongoing commitment to continue payment or right to refund outside of the cooling off period is explained at www.students.leeds.ac.uk/tuitionfeeliability.

 Data protection, lecture capture and publicity photography

-28. The University will process students personal data for the administration of their position as a student, including the use of University services such as, alumni activities, residential services, lecture capture, attendance monitoring, the Library and sports facilities.
-The University will on limited occasions share student personal data with third parties such as HESA and other relevant educational providers.
-Please see the Universitys Student Privacy Notice at www.leeds.ac.uk/privacynotice.
-Please also see the Universitys Code of Practice on Personal data (see http://www.leeds.ac.uk/secretariat/data_protection_code_of_practice.html).
-This Code provides further useful information.
-This Code is presently being reviewed in light of changes required through the new General Data Protection Regulations.
-If you have any queries relating to the Universitys use of your personal data, please address your queries to the Universitys Data Protection Officer DPO@leeds.ac.uk.
+34. The University will process students’ personal data for the administration of their position as a student, including the use of University services such as alumni activities, residential services, lecture capture, engagement monitoring, learning analytics, the Library and sports facilities.
+The University may share student personal data with third parties such as HESA (see www.hesa.ac.uk/about/regulation/data-protection/notices) and other relevant educational providers.
+Please see the University’s Student Privacy Notice at www.leeds.ac.uk/privacynotice.
+For more information on the University’s approach to data protection please see www.leeds.ac.uk/secretariat/data_protection.html.
+For more information about learning analytics, see: https://www.leeds.ac.uk/secretariat/documents/learning_analytics_code_of_practice.pdf.
+If you have any queries relating to the University’s use of your personal data, please address your queries to the University’s Data Protection Officer, firstname.lastname@example.org.

-29. The University will regularly record educational activities in which you may be involved.
-This recording is to take place in accordance with the Universitys Policy on Audio or Video Recording for Educational Purposes (http://www.leeds.ac.uk/secretariat/documents/audio_visual_policy.pdf).
+35. The University will regularly record educational activities in which you may be involved.
+This recording is to take place in accordance with the University’s Policy on Audio or Video Recording for Educational Purposes http://www.leeds.ac.uk/secretariat/documents/avr_policy.pdf.
 Please note that under this Policy all rights in a recording will be retained by the University and generally you are not entitled to record University educational activities yourself.
-It is assumed that you generally consent to being recorded, but there is a right to opt out and request an edit of recordings.
+It is assumed that you generally agree to being recorded, but there is a right to opt out and request an edit of recordings.
 Please read the Policy to understand your rights and obligations.

-30. The University may take photographs or videos of you for later publicity purposes.
+36. The University may provide webcasts of its degree ceremonies which will remain accessible for years after the event.
+The University may also from time to time take photographs or videos of you for later publicity purposes.
 Where practical to do so the University will endeavour to alert you when it wishes to do this, giving you an opportunity to request that you not be included.
 When the photograph is taken or the video filmed in a public place or on a public occasion, it may not be practical for the University to contact you in this way.
-It you do not wish ever to appear in a photograph or video used for publicity purposes, you should contact the data protection officer (see above) to explore the options.
+If you do not wish ever to appear in a photograph or video used for publicity purposes, you should contact the data protection officer (see above) to explore the options.

 Health & safety

-31. You must abide by the Universitys Health & Safety Policy, a copy of which is accessible at http://www.leeds.ac.uk/safety/policy.htm.
+37. You must abide by the University’s Health & Safety Policy, a copy of which is accessible at www.wsh.leeds.ac.uk/info/137/health_and_safety_policy/125/health_and_safety_policy.
 You have a legal duty to take reasonable care to avoid injury to yourself or to others and not interfere with or misuse any clothing or equipment provided to protect your health & safety.
 If you suffer from a medical condition which may be caused by, or made worse by study activities, you should notify your Head of School.
-You should check the Health and Safety Services website at www.leeds.ac.uk/safety for information on relevant topics and report any accident, injury, near miss, unsafe working conditions or suspected faults in the buildings or equipment, immediately to your academic tutor.
+You should check the Health and Safety Services website at www.leeds.ac.uk/safety for information on relevant topics and report immediately to your academic tutor any accident, injury, near miss, unsafe working conditions or suspected faults in the buildings or equipment.
+The University is now a smoke free campus your co-operation is required please see www.students.leeds.ac.uk/smokefree.

 Notices and communication

-35. If any provision of the contract, formed by your acceptance of the Universitys offer of admission, is held to be void or unenforceable in whole or in part by any court or other competent authority, that contract shall continue to be valid as to the other provisions contained in it and the remainder of the affected provision.
+41. If any provision of the contract, formed by your acceptance of the University’s offer of admission, is held to be void or unenforceable in whole or in part by any court or other competent authority, that contract shall continue to be valid as to the other provisions contained in it and the remainder of the affected provision.

-36. The Universitys contract with its students does not confer third party benefits for the purposes of the Contract (Rights of Third Parties) Act 1999.
+42. The University’s contract with its students does not confer third party benefits for the purposes of the Contract (Rights of Third Parties) Act 1999.

 Regulation of University activities

-38. The University is regulated by the Higher Education Funding Council of England.
-It is also required to comply with quality standards established by the Quality Assurance Agency see http://www.qaa.ac.uk/assuring-standards-and-quality/the-quality-code.
+43. The University is regulated by the Office for Students.
+It is also required to comply with quality standards established by the Quality Assurance Agency see www.qaa.ac.uk/quality-code.

 Questions or complaints

-39. Questions about this agreement or the application of University rules should be addressed to either firstname.lastname@example.org, or if by letter to the Universitys Secretary, Room 13.08, Marjorie & Arnold Ziff Building, The University of Leeds, Leeds, LS2 9JT.
-Telephone 0113 3434011.
+44. Questions about this agreement or the application of University rules should be addressed to the University Secretary, either by email to University-Secretary@leeds.ac.uk or by letter to the University Secretary’s Office, Marjorie & Arnold Ziff Building, The University of Leeds, Leeds, LS2 9JT.
+Telephone +44 (0)113 3434011.

-40. Should you be dissatisfied with an aspect of the handling of your application or issues affecting the quality of your student experience, you may address such concerns to the University Complaints Officer who can be contacted by email at email@example.com or by letter at The Secretariat, University of Leeds, Leeds LS2 9JT.
-See http://www.leeds.ac.uk/secretariat/student_complaints.html.
-The University is subject to the Office of the Independent Adjudicator Complaints Scheme.41.
-The address of the University of Leeds is Leeds LS2 9JT, UK.
-Telephone number for the University of Leeds is +44 (0)113 2431751, fax number +44 (0)113 2443923.
+45. Should you be dissatisfied with an aspect of the handling of your application or issues affecting the quality of your student experience, you may address such concerns to the University Complaints Officer who can be contacted by email at email@example.com or by letter at The Secretariat, University of Leeds, Leeds, LS2 9JT.
+See www.leeds.ac.uk/secretariat/student_complaints.html.
+The University is subject to the Office of the Independent Adjudicator Complaints Scheme.